Star Wars: Galaxy's Edge: Music

 Longtime Star Wars composer John Williams returned to compose the main musical theme for Galaxy's Edge.
 Williams' theme is interpolated and arranged diversely throughout the land as ambient music, instead of in its traditional symphonic format.
 William Ross, who conducted the symphonic recording of the theme with the London Symphony Orchestra (LSO) on Williams' behalf, was also responsible for arranging Williams' original composition in different musical contexts for use.
 Ross and the LSO recorded nearly an hour of musical material at Abbey Road Studios in November 2018.
 The musical score for Smugglers Run and Rise of the Resistance attractions feature reprisals of previous Star Wars themes written by Williams, adapted and conducted by Ross.
 A five-minute symphonic suite was released digitally by Walt Disney Records on May 3, 2019.
 The suite was first heard in its entirety at Star Wars Celebration Chicago in 2019.
 In addition to Williams's score, 29 original songs were commissioned to the music team for use as ambience as well.
 On September 6, 2019, Star Wars: Galaxy's Edge Oga's Cantina: R-3X's Playlist #1 was released by Walt Disney Records, featuring eighteen tracks heard at Oga's Cantina inside Galaxy's Edge.
 Music from Star Wars: Galaxy's Edge Oga's Cantina: R-3X's Playlist #1 was publicly played for the first time at Star Wars Celebration Chicago 2019.

 Williams won the Grammy Award for Best Instrumental Composition for the Star Wars: Galaxy's Edge Symphonic Suite.
-The suite currently has over 313,000 views on YouTube.